 GTC’s mission is to be a people for God’s glory as worshippers in spirit and truth who live as though they have received grace upon grace and display the power of the gospel in our lives together while evangelizing the world with the fulness of joy that is found alone in Jesus Christ.

 The Holy Bible is the inspired Word of God and is the basis for any statement of faith.
-The Church subscribes to the Second London Baptist Confession of 1689 .
-And approves and adopts the Baptist Faith and Message of 2000 (BFM2000).
-Though many Southern Baptist Churches hold to the BMF2000 as their complete and full doctrinal statements, GTC and her elders desire to have a more thorough covering of theological beliefs that are not addressed, therefore explaining our adherence to the 1689 Confession (with some caveat) as the foundational document from which the BFM was derived.
+The Church subscribes to the Second London Baptist Confession of 1689.
+And approves and adopts the Baptist Faith and Message of 2000 (BFM2000) as understood through the lens of historical Baptist Doctrine.
+Though many Southern Baptist Churches hold to the BMF2000 as their complete and full doctrinal statements, GTC and her elders desire to have a more thorough covering of theological beliefs that are not addressed, therefore explaining our adherence to the 1689 Confession as the foundational document from which the BFM was derived.
 Our articles are quick listings of major doctrines that give a glimpse on vital theology and the gospel but a deeper understanding is desired for many believers and should be the case when considering a covenant relationship with a congregation.
+It is the Word of God Alone that governs the church, her worship, polity and all things therein and as such, the doctrines of God and His redemptive narrative.
+Therefore, the essence of all that scripture teaches as essential is found our confession as expressly and certainly clarified as to avoid indifference or confusion about such things.

 Our distinctiveness is found in our foundational beliefs that were revived during the time of the Reformation.
 We hold the five pillars of the reformation and build our theology, focus on scripture and preaching from this perspective.